yhyu13/CapsNet-Gravitational-Lensing/README.md

 # Train

-Simply run this in terminal:
+Simply run this in terminal to train a CapsNet:

 ```python main.py --mode=train --model=cap```